rmhsilva/lispmethods/_posts/2018-08-05-web-scraping.md

 {:toc}

 You'll want to install [Plump][plump] and [CLSS][clss], the two libraries that make this all really easy.
-Also you'll want [Dexador](dexador) to retrieve web pages.
+Also you'll want [Dexador][dexador] to retrieve web pages.
 Install them with Quicklisp:

 ~~~ common_lisp